Victorian Literature and Culture, Queer Theory/LGBTQ Studies, Poetry and Poetics

 - Lead editor, the 1911 volume of the online Michael Field Diary Transcription project.
-Victorian Lives and Letters Consortium.
-(Center for Digital Humanities, University of South Carolina) http://tundra.csd.sc.edu/vllc/field.
-Eds.
-Marion Thain and Ana Vadillo.
 In progress.

-Jill Ehnenn joined Appalachian State University's English department in 2001, is a member of the Graduate Faculty, and affiliate of the Gender, Women's, and Sexuality Studies Program.
-Recent seminars on Victorian Literature have been The Bildungsroman, Sexual Politics and Victorian Culture; The British Aesthetic Movement; The Victorian Visual Imagination; and Victorian Women's Poetry.
-Other courses include Gender Studies: Queer Theories and Feminisms; Intro to Lesbian and Gay Studies; and Queer Stories: LGBT Lives in Fiction and Film.
+Jill Ehnenn joined Appalachian State University's English department in 2001, is a member of the Graduate Faculty, and standing faculty in the Gender, Women's, and Sexuality Studies Program.
+Seminars on Victorian Literature have included The Bildungsroman; Victorian Women's Poetry, Victorian Medievalisms, Sexual Politics and Victorian Culture; The British Aesthetic Movement; and The Victorian Visual Imagination.
+She also regularly teaches Bibliography and Research (Intro to Graduate Studies); Approaches to Literary Studies (Intro to the Major); and undergrad and graduate courses for GWS such as Queer Theories and Feminisms; Intro to LGBT Studies; Lesbian Literature; Feminist Science Fiction; Sex, Gender, Power; and Classics in Feminist Thought and Action.

 Department: Department of English

 Email address: Email me

 Phone: (828) 262-2334